Lyfe4/embed-chat/README.md

 Embed Chat
-Click into embed-chat for full docs
+Click into chat-embed for full docs